stoeps13/connections-doc/source/admin/admin/r_admin_searchcellconfig_commands.md

         The language code typically comprises two letters conforming to the ISO standard 639-1:2002 that identifies the primary language of the dictionary.
 However, there are some codes that additionally define a country or variant, in which case these constituent parts are separated by an underscore.
 For example, Portuguese has two variants, one for Portugal \(pt\_PT\) and one for Brazil \(pt\_BR\).

+        !!! note
-        **Note:** When using a code that also specifies a country, ensure that you use an underscore to separate the language code and the country code rather than a hyphen; otherwise an error will be generated.
+    When using a code that also specifies a country, ensure that you use an underscore to separate the language code and the country code rather than a hyphen; otherwise an error will be generated.

     For example: